-- OHSU along with 5 other Oregon systems formed the Oregon ACO and entered into a MSSP track 3 program in CY 2015.
-We exited the program effective December 31, 2017 for a number of reasons outside the control of OHSU. - We have since refocused our efforts on expanding the number of lives under value based care arrangements via contracts with a number of payers.
-In addition to our two risk based contracting arrangements in 2018 OHSU continues to participate in the CPC+ initiative, The Oncology Care Model initiative, CJR, a number of Medicaid based pay for performance programs and will be participating in BPCI in 2019.
+OHSU along with 5 other Oregon systems formed the Oregon ACO and entered into a MSSP track 3 program in CY 2015.
+We exited the program effective December 31, 2017 for a number of reasons outside the control of OHSU.

+We have refocused our efforts on expanding the number of lives under risk via contracts with a number of payers.
+In addition to our two risk based contracting arrangements in 2018 OHSU continues to participate in the CPC+ initiative, The Oncology Care Model initiative, CJR, a number of Medicaid based pay for performance programs and will be participating in BPCI Advanced in 2019.